TangKe/SlideMenu/README.md

-SlideMenu
+SlideMenu([Demo][2])
 =========
-SlideMenu is a open source android library proivde slide effect to the layout and show the hidden menu behind the layout
+SlideMenu is a open source android library provide slide effect to the layout and show the hidden menu behind the layout

 #Setup
 ------
-To enable fantasitic feature to your project with the following steps:
+To enable fantasitic feature in your project with the following simple steps:
 1. Download the project from [GitHub][1]
 2. Import it to your Eclipse workspace
-3. Set your project properties to add a android project library, and select SlideMenu
+3. Set your project properties, then add a android project library, and select SlideMenu

 #Usage
 ------
-Use the SlideMenu as a View as usual, Java and xml both supported
+Use the SlideMenu as a View as usual, Java and XML are both supported
 ##Java example:
 ```java
 public class SlideMenuActivity extends Activity{